#SelfCareSunday is the Secret to a Better Monday

 Those adult coloring books are popular for a reason.
 The repetitive motion of coloring will chill you out and force you to focus on the task at hand.
 Grab some colored pencils, markers or crayons and chill out.

 The best way to lift your mood is by kicking those endorphins into high gear through physical activity.
 Get outside and take a hike; walk around the neighborhood; stroll through downtown; or bike on a greenway.
-However you choose to break a sweat, you're guaranteed to feel better afterwards.
+However you choose to break a sweat, you're guaranteed to feel better afterward.

 Whether you're new to journaling or just haven't written in months, spend about five minutes on Sunday jotting down thoughts about the previous week, goals for the upcoming week and a list of things for which you're grateful.